wyw815/IEGMCL/README.md

 To reduce the size of this GitHub repository, all datasets are hosted externally on Google Drive.
 You can download the complete dataset collection from the following link:
-🔗[Download Dataset from Google Drive]https://drive.google.com/drive/folders/1ZSgClfG8hzrZmvE-1UiaBz2OczYfECNh?usp=sharing After downloading, please unzip the file and place it in the following directory structure: datasets/
+🔗[Download Dataset from Google Drive]https://drive.google.com/drive/folders/1ZSgClfG8hzrZmvE-1UiaBz2OczYfECNh?usp=sharing All datasets have already been pre-split into E1,E2,E3 and E4.After downloading, please unzip the file and place it in the following directory structure: datasets/
 ├── human/
 ├── biosnap/